 The High Museum of Art, or the High, as Atlanta locals sometimes call it, is one of the most popular art museums in the southeastern U.S. — and one of the most visited art museums in the world.

-Today, the High is home to more than 15,000 pieces of art, representing photography, modern and contemporary art, folk and self-taught art, European art, African Art, decorative arts and design, and American art.
+Today, the High is home to incredible exhibits totalling more than 15,000 artworks, representing photography, modern and contemporary art, folk and self-taught art, European art, African Art, decorative arts and design, and American art.

 The High’s photography collection